tsahiduek/ai-on-eks/website/docs/blueprints/inference/inference-charts.md

 # AI on EKS Inference Charts

-The AI on EKS Inference Charts provide a streamlined Helm-based approach to deploy AI/ML inference workloads on both GPU and AWS Neuron (Inferentia) hardware.
+The AI on EKS Inference Charts provide a streamlined Helm-based approach to deploy AI/ML inference workloads on both GPU and AWS Neuron (Inferentia/Trainium) hardware.
 This chart supports multiple deployment configurations and comes with pre-configured values for popular models.

 ## Overview